Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Dark-matter acoustic wave and large-scale structure

-The ``non-zero'' modes are described by the comoving momentum $|{\bf k}|$ (wavelength $\lambda=|{\bf k}|^{-1}$), whose value is constant in time.
+The wave modes are described by the comoving momentum $|{\bf k}|$ (wavelength $\lambda=|{\bf k}|^{-1}$), whose value is constant in time.
 As a reference, we consider the pivot scale $k^*=0.05 ({\rm Mpc})^{-1}$, at which the curvature perturbations cross outside and inside horizons twice, accounting for the CMB observations.
-The corresponding values of the horizon $k^*=(Ha)_*$, the $\epsilon$-rate $\epsilon=\epsilon^*$ and the effective mass parameter $m=m_*$ are given by Eqs.~(\ref{m*}) and (\ref{H*}).
+The corresponding values of the horizon $k^*=(Ha)_*$, the $\epsilon$-rate $\epsilon=\epsilon^*$ and the mass parameter $m=m_*$ for inflation, that are given in Sec.~6 of Ref.~\cite{Xue2023} or \cite{Xue2023a}.

-The case $|{\bf k}|> k^*$ corresponds to the modes that exit the horizon in the pre-inflation epoch and reenter the horizon after the recombination epoch.
-The case $|{\bf k}| < k^*$ corresponds to the modes that exit the horizon in the inflation epoch and reenter the horizon before the recombination epoch.
+The case $|{\bf k}|> k^*$ corresponds to the wave modes that exit the horizon in the pre-inflation epoch and reenter the horizon after the recombination epoch.
+The case $|{\bf k}| < k^*$ corresponds to the wave modes that exit the horizon in the inflation epoch and reenter the horizon before the recombination epoch.
 In both cases, $H\gg \Gamma_M =(\chi/4\pi) m \epsilon$ and $\epsilon\ll 1$.
-Equations (\ref{kdp+}) and (\ref{kdp-}) approximately become,
+Wave equations (\ref{kdp+}) and (\ref{kdp-}) approximately become,